Unleashing the Power of Continual Learning on Non-Centralized Devices: A Survey: Solutions provided for alleviating catastrophic forgetting and distribution shift in Non-Centralized Continual Learning

 In \cite{li2025personalized}, the authors propose a parameter-sharing approach called pFedDIL, which enables each client to adaptively select an appropriate incremental task learning strategy based on the knowledge matching strength and transfer knowledge from previous tasks.
 To identify the correlations between the new task and previous tasks, pFedDIL employs an auxiliary classifier for each personalized model.
-The knowledge matching intensity \(\Tilde{\rho}_k\) at client $k$ on task $t$ is calculated for each new task by averaging the outputs of the auxiliary classifier across all samples in the new task:
+The knowledge matching intensity at each client is calculated for each new task by averaging the outputs of the auxiliary classifier across all samples in the new task.

-where $f(\cdot)$ represents the output from the auxiliary classifier $\Tilde{w}_k$, and $N^{t+1}$ is the total number of samples in the new task.
 Based on this metric, clients can either continue training with a previous model that shares similar knowledge characteristics or start with a newly initialized model for the new task.
-During training, inspired by ensemble learning \cite{dong2020survey}, each client migrates knowledge from other personalized models using the knowledge matching intensity $\Tilde{\rho}_k$ to minimize the following objective:
+During training, inspired by ensemble learning \cite{dong2020survey}, each client migrates knowledge from other personalized models using the knowledge matching intensity.

-where $\mathcal{L}_{KM}(w_k^{t+1}) = \Tilde{\rho}_k \cdot {\Vert w_k^{t+1}-\Tilde{w}_k \Vert}^2 $ represents the knowledge migration loss.
 Furthermore, pFedDIL shares partial parameters between the target classification model and the auxiliary classifier to condense model parameters.
 During inference, the final result is obtained by aggregating predictions from all personalized models weighted by the normalized output of the auxiliary classifiers.
 Experiments on Digit-10, Office-31, and DomainNet datasets demonstrate that pFedDIL outperforms state-of-the-art methods by up to 14.35\% in terms of average accuracy across all tasks.